Return to home page

 Converting a 780nm to a 658nm 100mW+ single mode extended cavity laser

 Free running diode tests

 Below you find some representative findings for a variety of common diodes; you will see that they behave quite differently and right know I wouldn't know any criterion to decide beforehand whether a laser diode performs well in an ECDL configuration -- single mode operation is by no means automatic!
-Generically it seems that a diode that is labelled single mode performs better also in an ECDL.
-But even for the same type of diode there are large fluctuations in the maximally avaliable stable single mode power.
+Generically it seems that a diode that is labeled single mode performs better also in an ECDL.
+But even for the same type of diode there are large fluctuations in the maximally available stable single mode power.
 It is important that the back-coupling of the grating is optimized to the diode.
 It depends on the grating itself, but also on the collimator, the adjustment and the resonator length.
-See my findings below.
+See here for more background.

-Here is a representative summary for some diodes so far:
+Here is a summary for some diodes so far:

 1) Rohm RLD65PZB5 80mW/658nm laser diode: unsuitable

 3) "long open can" Mitsubushi ML101U29 150mW/660nm diode some specimes did well to 100mW and more

 4) Mitsubishi ML101J27 130mW/660nm laser diode stable operation seems generically possible to up 100mW and more; good value

 5) Opnext HL6385DG 150mW/642nm laser diode stable operation possible up to 90-100mW, very good